 Champions of 12.3

 New Zealand’s Champions of 12.3 are a coalition of representatives from across the food supply chain, championing Aotearoa's progress towards halving food waste by 2030.
-They consist of executives from large retailers, small start-ups, food rescue charities, membership organisations and more.
+They consist of executives from large retailers, small start-ups, food rescue organisations, membership organisations and more.

 New Zealand’s Champions of 12.3 have made the